tylercws/DevOpsBlog/Journey Into DevOps.md

 <p align="center">
 <img src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" alt="zigzag"/>
 </p>
-I use to work as a L1/L2 Help Desk Engineer for an e-commerce company, and when COVID hit I was rushed into the deep end of 1st line Support.
+I used to work as a L1/L2 Help Desk Engineer for an e-commerce company, and when COVID hit I was rushed into the deep end of 1st line Support.
 Having to support over 6000+ people as a 18/19 year old apprentice was a daunting task, but I was always up for a challenege.
 Once things calmed down and I was left doing the same basics of, "Have you tried turning it on off again?", "I'll remote on and install the printer driver" -  I was left wondering, "Where do I go from here?"